TodorYBorisov/Angular-Trip-Together/README.md

 ## Features
 Public part visible without authentication:
 - Home page is accessible by all users, includes a button which leads to all available trips if there some
-- Learn more page includes button with angular animation explaining in simple steps how to use the application
+- Learn more page includes button with angular animation explaining in simple steps how to use the application & carousel
 - Trips page includes basic details about the particular trip
 - Sign Up page expect as input username, email, phone number, gender, password and repeat password, all fields are required
     - Username should be at least 5 characters long